 So we have to be realistic here.

 If the most powerful colon cleansers in medicine can "only" help you get rid of up to 7 lbs (3kg) of weight, then you really can't expect any weight loss miracles from plain water.
-Or powders you can buy on Amazon.

-While you may lose some weight, you can probably count on dropping (way) less than 7 lbs (3kg).
+So while you may lose some weight, you can probably count on dropping (way) less than 7 lbs (3kg).

-How does science really feel about colon cleansing?
+How does science feel about colon cleansing?

 The fact is, modern medicine knows absolutely nothing about "accumulated fecal matter" aka stuff that can supposedly get stuck on the walls of your colon.